Learn how to catch stocked rainbow trout

 I fish in the southeastern portion of the United States.
 Unfortunately, trout are not naturally reproducing in my waters.
 Instead, I can only fish for them when purposefully stocked.

-Fishing for stocked trout is different from wild trout.
+Fishing for stocked trout is different from fishing for wild trout.
 You should focus on using baits that match what trout are fed in hatcheries and focus on fishing when they are recently stocked.
 Read on to learn the bait, technique, tackle, and areas you need to be fishing to catch your limit of stocked rainbow trout next time you go out on the water.

 Powerbait is the best bait you can use